deepgram-devs/deepgram-cli-legacy/README.md

 > This project is currently ALPHA and is in active development.
 Commands are likely to change without warning or deprecation.

 This is the Deepgram CLI.
-It is used to interact with the [Deepgram API](https://developers.deepgram.com/api-reference/) from the command line.
+It is used to interact with [Deepgram](https://developers.deepgram.com/api-reference/) from the command line.
 It is built using [oclif](https://oclif.io/).

-* For more about Deepgram see https://www.deepgram.com.
+- For more about Deepgram see https://www.deepgram.com.
-* To get started using Deepgram [sign up](https://console.deepgram.com/signup) for a free account and get 12,000 minutes free!
+- To get started using Deepgram [sign up](https://dpgr.am/api-key) for a free account and get 12,000 minutes free!

 # Issues

-* For problems directly related to the CLI, [add an issue on GitHub](https://github.com/lukeocodes/deepgram-cli/issues/new).
+- For problems directly related to the CLI, [add an issue on GitHub](https://github.com/lukeocodes/deepgram-cli/issues/new).
-* For other questions using the Deepgram, post a question in our [Community Forum](https://github.com/orgs/deepgram/discussions/categories/q-a).
+- For other questions using the Deepgram, post a question in our [Community Forum](https://github.com/orgs/deepgram/discussions/categories/q-a).

 # Installation & Usage

 1. Clone this repository.

 ```shell
 $ git clone git@github.com:deepgram-devs/deepgram-cli.git
 ```

 1. Switch to the CLI directory.

 ```shell
 $ cd deepgram-cli
 ```

 1. Run Yarn install to install all dependencies.

 ```shell
 $ yarn install
 ```